-QBE has a dedicated Group Impact and Responsible Investments (IRI) team, which reports to the Group Chief Investment Officer (CIO) and the Group Chief Financial Officer, a GEC member.
-The IRI team aims to integrate ESG considerations into our investment decision-making process.
-The IRI team’s activities are also overseen by the BRCC and, where appropriate, the Board Investment Committee.
-The Group CIO and/ or Head of IRI participate in numerous sustainability related committees including the ESG Risk Committee and Climate Change Steering Committee.
+QBE has a dedicated Group Impact and Responsible Investments (IRI) team that reports to the Group Chief Investment Officer (GCIO) and the Group Chief Financial Officer, a GEC member.
+The IRI team seeks to integrate ESG considerations into our investment decision-making process.
+The GCIO and the Head of IRI participate in numerous sustainability-related committees including the E&S GEC SC, ESG Risk Committee and Sustainability Committee.

 The E&S risk framework is available here: www.qbe.com/investor-relations/corporate-governance/global-policies